vshuraeff/LunusBPS-reworked/README.md

 | `ETH/ERC20/USDT` | `0x692591E7534000a1B666f2bF124a73d2aAFd4605` |

 ## ⚠️ DISCLAIMER / NOTES
-This github repo is for EDUCATIONAL PURPOSES ONLY.
+This GitHub repo is for EDUCATIONAL PURPOSES ONLY.
 We Are NOT under any responsibility if any problems occurs.